-Now more than ever we see a world so much in need of mercy and forgiveness.
-As Pope Francis reminds us, in this Jubilee Year of Mercy, receiving Holy Communion is not a reward for simply good behavior; rather it is the healing nourishment for reconciliation.
+Now more than ever, we see a world so much in need of mercy and forgiveness.
+As Pope Francis reminds us, in this Jubilee Year of Mercy, receiving Holy Communion is not a reward for merely good behavior; instead, it is the healing nourishment for reconciliation.

-Two items in the news stuck me, and they may have a bearing on this feast day and our national holiday.
+Two items in the news struck me, and they may have a bearing on this feast day and our national holiday.

-First, this week President Obama’s extraordinary personal gestures and speech in Hiroshima, Japan, make it as among the best addresses of his presidency, and speaks to the importance of world leadership and the need for a moral awakening about nuclear weapons.
+First, this week President Obama’s extraordinary personal gestures and speech in Hiroshima, Japan, make it among the best addresses of his presidency and speaks to the importance of world leaders and the need for a moral awakening about nuclear weapons.